gnnesis/CampusConnect/README.md

 source ../venv/bin/activate
 python mqtt_listener.py
 6. Load Grafana Dashboard
-text
-Copiar código
-1. Open Grafana in your browser
+Open Grafana in your browser

-2. Import the dashboard JSON from /dashboard
+Import the dashboard JSON from /dashboard

-3. Select InfluxDB as the data source
+Select InfluxDB as the data source

 The dashboard updates in real time.

 Project Status